UZBEKISTAN: Religious freedom survey, November 2021

 Possible punishments are fines of up to 400 base units (40 months' average wage) or imprisonment (if as part of a conspiracy, of between 5 and 8 years).
 It is normally only used against Muslims exercising their freedom of religion and belief.

-However, under Article 17, applications for registration of any level of religious organisation require an "assessment" from the Religious Affairs Committee.
-This appears to give the Committee a power of veto.
+However, under Article 17, applications for registration of any level of religious organisation require an "expert analysis" from the Religious Affairs Committee.
 It remains unclear how the Committee decides whether to approve an application or not, nor what a community can do if the Committee refuses to give its approval.
+This gives the Committee veto powers over any application, without any need for the Committee to give any reasons for its decisions.
+Decisions can therefore be arbitrary.

-Article 23 states that registration applications can also be rejected if the regime does not recognise the applicant as "religious", without any explanation of what that means.
+Article 23 states that registration applications can also be rejected if the regime does not recognise the applicant as "religious", without any explanation of what "religious" means or how the regime makes its decision.
+This alloaws much space for arbitrary rejections of applications.

 This "assessment" has normally been provided by mahalla (local district) committees, which are theoretically independent but in practice under state control.
 The 2014 Law on Prevention of Violations of the Law gives wide-ranging powers to state bodes, including mahalla committees, as well as non-state and non-commercial public organisations and ordinary citizens.
 The Law allows individuals punished for or suspected of exercising freedom of religion or belief to be placed on the Preventive Register, and to be subjected to a wide range of restrictions.
 The normal targets for this are devout Muslims (see below).